Experts on How The Simpsons Got All Those Super Bowl Predictions Right

 Ortved says these “educated guesses” are inevitable.
 “It would be weird if there wasn’t some crossover,” he says.

-With that in mind, let’s take a look back at a timeline of all the accurate Simpsons Super Bowl predictions, ahead of Super Bowl LIII.
+With that in mind, let’s take a look back at a timeline of all the accurate Simpsons Super Bowl predictions, ahead of Super Bowl 53.

 The Simpsons’ 1992 Super Bowl Prediction